CMU-313/nodebb-f24-boba/UserGuide.md

 ### 3. Coverage Justification
 - **Coverage Justification**:
 The tests cover all use cases of toggling the boolean field endorsed.
 By default, a post is not endorsed, and only one request to endorse/unendorse at a time should be processed.

+#### b.
+**Location**:
+Location: test/posts/create.js in Alice/Feature-endorse branch

+### 2. What is Being Tested
+**Tested Features**: The creation of posts with the endorsed attribute, verifying default behavior (where endorsed is set to false) and the initialization of endorsed to true as specified by the user.
+**Test Type**: Unit tests and back-end validation tests ensure that the endorsed field is handled correctly during post creation.

+### 3. Why the Tests Are Sufficient
+**Coverage Justification**: These tests cover critical scenarios around the endorsed attribute in post creation, ensuring both default and custom initialization works as intended.
+The default behavior test confirms that when endorsed is unspecified, the field defaults to false, maintaining standard post behavior.
+The specified behavior test validates that setting endorsed to true explicitly reflects in the backend data, demonstrating reliable customization.
+**Edge Cases**: The tests handle potential edge cases, such as a null endorsed value or unexpected input, maintaining data integrity and preventing unauthorized attribute modification.
+**Exclusion of Front-End Tests**: The tests are back-end focused, as UI interactions for post endorsement are manually validated.
+The primary emphasis remains on data accuracy in the database, which is critical for user-facing endorsement functionality.